 FAQ: How Do I Model a Rental Property I Personally Use?

 If you have a property that is partially a rental and part a principal residence you will want to split it's value and expenses on the platform.
-This will take place in two discovery sections: expenses and assets.
+This will take place in three discovery sections: expenses, assets and debts.

 Assets